zeekus/textfiles/pschism_build_document_with_spack.md

   remotes/origin/variable_settling
 ```

-*checkout Balg version: Snafu: Check with Nicole to see if this will work before testing.*
+- Snafu - checkout Balg version: Check with Nicole to see if this will work before testing.
 ```
 [myhost schism]$ git checkout -b remotes/origin/icm_Balg Switched to a new branch 'remotes/origin/icm_Balg'